 - Review your disaster supplies kit and see if anything needs to be replaced or refilled.

-- Have a plan where you might go.
+- Plan where you might go.
 Keep in mind that you may be joining many other people being evacuated – roads will be crowded, hotels may be full.

 - Be sure your car is ready to travel: full of gas, maintenance up-to-date, tires in good shape.